cloudentity/ce-samples-identity-pool-reference-apps/README.md

 - An **identity provider (IDP)**
 - At least one **OAuth client**

-The IDP and OAuth clients together provide the means for users, whether admin or self-service users, to log in to the frontend apps via an OAuth authorization flow (Multiple OAuth clients come into play if using a custom IDP with the self-service app; more about that later in this article).
+The IDP and OAuth clients together provide the means for users, whether admin or non-admin users, to log in to the frontend apps via an OAuth authorization flow (Multiple OAuth clients come into play if using a custom IDP with a combination of the user auth React app and the Node.js backend app; more about that later in this article).

 The frontend apps utilize a lightweight, open-source JS authorization library, [@cloudentity/auth](https://www.npmjs.com/package/@cloudentity/auth), to handle initiating OAuth authorization flows and handling redirects between the reference app and the IDP configured in ACP.
 This library has 0 dependencies and can be used with any frontend JS framework, such as React, Angular, Vue, etc.

-## ACP setup (Self-service app)
+## ACP setup (User Auth React App)

-**Basic ACP Configuration for the Self-service App**
+**Basic ACP Configuration for the User Auth React App**

-The self-service app is designed to be used only by ACP Identity Pool users.
+The user auth React app is designed to be used only by ACP Identity Pool users.
 There are two ways an Identity Pool user can log in to manage their account: with a default Identity Pool IDP, which is automatically configured by ACP (simpler to implement, but limited ability to customize), and with a custom IDP (more complex, but allows implementing a fully customized, branded login page that matches the look-and-feel of the rest of the UI).

 Let's cover the simple use case first.